Key Quote

 Technique 1 — STRATEGIC CONCESSION

 Wickham begins with apparent praise — 'can please where he chooses', 'does not want abilities' — before undermining it with the conditional 'if he thinks it worth his while'.
-This is a strategic concession (appearing fair before delivering the criticism): by acknowledging Darcy's abilities, Wickham makes his subsequent attacks seem balanced and credible.
+This is a strategic concessionstrategic concession — Appearing to agree with the opposition before delivering a more effective critique: by acknowledging Darcy's abilities, Wickham makes his subsequent attacks seem balanced and credible.
 A direct assault would seem biased; this calculated fairness disarms Elizabeth's critical faculties.

-The phrase 'worth his while' is the poisoned needle — it reframes Darcy's social choices as mercenary (motivated by self-interest).
+The phrase 'worth his while' is the poisoned needle — it reframes Darcy's social choices as mercenarymercenary — Motivated primarily by personal gain or self-interest.
 Wickham implies that Darcy is pleasant only to those who can benefit him, turning genuine reserve into calculated snobbery.
-This subtle distortion (twisting of truth) is Wickham's characteristic technique: not lying outright, but presenting truth at a misleading angle.
+This subtle distortiondistortion — A misrepresentation that twists the truth without directly lying is Wickham's characteristic technique: not lying outright, but presenting truth at a misleading angle.

 Key Words